Car Insurance for Uber & Lyft Drivers: Closing the Rideshare Coverage Gap

 Rideshare Endorsement Costs and Available Insurers

 Adding rideshare coverage to your personal auto policy is surprisingly affordable, especially compared to the financial risk of driving without it.
-In 2026, most drivers pay between $6 and $30 per month for a rideshare endorsement — representing roughly a 15–20% increase over their base premium.
-Pricing varies considerably depending on your driving profile, vehicle, and state.
+In 2026, most drivers pay between $5 and $60 per month for a rideshare endorsement — typically representing roughly a 15–20% increase over their base premium.
+Pricing varies considerably depending on your driving profile, vehicle, state, and coverage scope.

 What You Get with a Rideshare Endorsement